Thursday, October 13, 2016

 From my observations of U.S. history, I would say there are 10 qualities of a great president.
 They are:

 1. A love of our country It would be rare to find a president who truly does not love their country, but it truly should be the number one requirement for the job.
 This person will be a parental figure for our country, bringing counsel and comfort.
 They will be the example to all other leaders within our country in the way they should act.
 Good leaders lead from love, not from greed or lust for power.
 They truly love everyone in that country, and want to help bring all to higher heights.
-If you look at George Washington, Ronald Reagan and Abraham Lincoln, I can't think of two men who loved their countries more.
-Both of them showed that love in their leadership in war and in peace.
+If you look at George Washington, FDR, Abraham Lincoln, Teddy Roosevelt, Thomas Jefferson, John Adams Ronald Reagan and Abraham Lincoln, I can't think of many men who loved their countries more.
+All of them showed that love in their leadership in war and in peace.
+Because of their love of our country, they sought to move us forward

-3. Accountability Great presidents understand that mistakes happen, and they own up to those mistakes.
+3. Accountability and adaptability Great presidents understand that mistakes happen, and they own up to those mistakes.
 They also understand there is a limit to their power.
 Understanding that their accountability is to the people, they are open and honest about their intentions and their actions.
+Great presidents own their mistakes, and then adapt to meet the needs of the time.
+They work to make our nation better by finding ways to be better leaders.

-5. Cohesiveness Great presidents bring people together.
+5. Empathy and Compassion Great presidents bring people together.
 They don't blame everything on the previous administration or the opposing party.
 They always have their eye on one single idea: unity brings us strength.
 We can only build a greater nation on stronger bonds of unity.

 9. Great communicator It’s simply impossible to be a great leader without possessing the skills of a great communicator.
 Whether you think of FDR, John Adams, JFK, Abraham Lincoln or Ronald Reagan, each of our great president's have been great communicators.
-Especially in times of trial we have relied on our presidents to comfort us, strengthen us, and lead us forward through great speeches.
+Especially in times of trial, we have relied on our presidents to comfort us, strengthen us, and lead us forward through great speeches.
+Being able to clearly and persuasively articulate policies, goals, and national values is crucial for any president to unite and guide the country